readthedocs/readthedocs.org/docs/design/yaml-file.rst

 -----------------

 - The repository is updated
-- Checkout to the default branch and read the global settings
+- Checkout to the current version
-- Checkout to the current version and read the local settings
+- Retrieve the settings from the database
-- Before the build process the YAML file is shown (similar to ``cat config.py`` step).
 - Try to parse the YAML file (the build fails if there is an error)
+- Merge the both settings (YAML file and database)
 - The version is built according to the settings
+- The settings used to build the documentation can be seen by the user

 Dependencies
 ------------